 Coastal Bar Warning Signs

 Two different styles of warning signs are used to indicate when bar restrictions are in effect.
 When the alternating amber lights are flashing on a warning sign, hazardous conditions are present, and a restriction from crossing the bar has been placed on recreational and uninspected passenger vessels.
-Boaters should check on the restriction information to see whether it affects their vessel.
+Boaters should check on the restriction information to see whether it affects their boat.

 “Rough Bar” warning signs with amber lights are normally located in the vicinity of the USCG Station or near the harbor or boat ramp.